Hash against request body without breaking data binding

 To gathering inputs without break anything, we need to find a way process inputstream that also preserve a copy for downstream.
 On the other hand, we can also record it and consume the copy later.

-Umm, record the data that passthrough?
-Doesn’t it sounds like the thing command tee did on linux box?
-The tee command read from stdin then write to stdout as well as the given files.
-After s short searching, there is a class provided by Apache commons IO named TeeInputStream that provide what we are looking for.
+command read from stdin then write to stdout as well as the given files.
+After s short searching, there is a class provided by Apache commons IO named TeeInputStream

 TeeInputStream(InputStream input, OutputStream branch, boolean closeBranch)

 Given a way to duplicate the inputstream, we still need an entry point to hook it onto.
-Luckily Spring prepared it for us, which named RequestBodyAdvice.
+Luckily Spring prepared it for us, which named RequestBodyAdvice

 Take action

-A RequestBodyAdvice will be invoked before and after http body been read, thus we can hook on the TeeInputStream at first, dump the input once InputStream been consumed.
+will be invoked before and after http body been read, thus we can hook on the TeeInputStream

 private ByteArrayOutputStream cc;